jirisitera/jirisitera/README.md

 ### Hey there!
-My name is Jiří, a developer who does Java, Python, C and more!
+My name is Jiří and I'm a developer who does Java, Python, C and more!